 Once you register for IdentityForce’s events, you agree to their rules.
 One includes using your name, voice, or likeness in marketing efforts.
 While Aura used our data for offers, it couldn’t use our details in marketing materials without additional consent.

-There is also a section titled “How and when do we sell/share or disclose information with third parties?”
+There is also a section titled discussing how the company sells or shares personal data.
 Fortunately, it refers to transferring your personal data to credit reporting agencies in a way that may be considered a sale under specific state privacy laws and regulations.

 Verdict: Aura or IdentityForce?